devigned/veil/README.md

 host languages through FFI.
 Currently, Veil supports Python, but could be used with any FFI implementation.

-Veil produces a C ABI from a Golang package by parsing the AST and building a wrapper AST.
-The CGo wrapper AST is written, and used as the basis for FFI binding from the consuming language.
+Veil produces a C ABI from a Golang package by parsing the AST exposed by the Golang package and building a CGo wrapper AST for the exposed functionality in the package.
+The CGo wrapper AST is written to `main.go`, compiled, and used as the basis for FFI binding from the consuming language.

 Veil has been built to comply with the Golang specification for Go code consumed via a C bridge (see: https://golang.org/cmd/cgo/#hdr-Passing_pointers).
 The Veil bridge provides a 16 byte UUID as an